 In addition to the research that reveals all students, regardless of social and economic background, demonstrate improvement from full-day kindergarten programs, it has also been reported that children in an elementary school in Albuquerque, New Mexico, were able to recover from a significant academic and cognitive set-back through full-day programs.
 According to this study, “The average entering kindergartener was already 22 months below grade level,” however, when comparing modes of instruction, “Children in the school’s half-day kindergarten made an average gain of 5.4 months during a 9 month period, while children in the full-day classes made a 16 month gain on average.”
 Remarkably, students in a full-day program were able to function with abilities almost 50 percent greater than that of their half-day peers.

-The Cons of Full Day Kindergarten Instruction
+The Cons of Full-Day Kindergarten Instruction

 Studies do not address long-term holistic results

 While the majority of information regarding full-day instruction is incredibly positive, there are still valid concerns resonating in the minds and instincts of both educators and parents.
 Foremost, as the “Extended Kindergarten Feasibility Study” argues, many of the positive claims of full-day kindergarten have not been evaluated for holistic student success: “Long term maintenance of gains are still being studied.
 But there is no simple fix to the achievement gap.
 Like most difficult challenges it requires multiple initiatives-- by the schools, by students and by parents—each of them necessary to achieving success.”
 While many reports advocate that the full-day model will ameliorate the disparities between the social and financial classes, these connections are still theoretical.
+This video looks at the advantages and disadvantages of ful versus half-day kindergarten.

 Funding for full-day programs in public schools are limited